-The Environmental, Social and Governance ("ESG") Board committee brings together Non-Executive Directors and Senior Managers to map the sustainable component for the Group's initiatives in the ESG space.
+The Environmental, Social and Governance ("ESG") Board committee brings together Non-Executive Directors and members from the Bank's Senior Management2 to map the sustainable component for the Group's initiatives in the ESG space.
 The purpose of the Committee is to oversee the Environmental, Social and Governance policies, activities and practices of the Bank and its subsidiaries, providing both advice and guidance to the Board of Directors.